FulcrumOps/ngrok-example/README.md

 This is a simple example of using ngrok with a Golang HTTP server.

+This content is also available on my [blog](https://fulcrumops.com/blog).

 ## Sign up for an ngrok account

 If you haven't already done so, sign up for a free [ngrok account](https://ngrok.com/).